 Groundwater Basin Maps

 The three basins immediately affected by SGMA are below.
+You can see an overview of all three here.
 Click to see a detailed map of the groundwater basin:

 Santa Rosa Plain/Santa Rosa Valley: View & Download PDF